vladbph/cymatix-doc/README.md

     "t_prompt":"It is 1:38PM"
 }
 ```
 This is actually tricky example. [`zCymatix`](http://www.zcymatix.com) platform does not act on user requests.
-It only deduces the intents and slots and follows the conversation flows => `t_prompt`'s time value above must be provided by the client application.
+It only deduces the intents and slots and follows the conversation flows. `t_prompt`'s time value above must be provided by the client application.
 The framework returns the prompt template from the training set: `"It is {t_time}"`, so user application should replace `t_time` with its value.

 * ## `B$` prefix.
 Step back command
 `B$` prefix tells the framework to go back one step in the history and return that deduction.
 It is useful for cases when user asks 'Please repeat that.' or 'Could you repeat it please?'